 A better approach might be to imagine a passenger vehicle being supported from the anchor by a lanyard.
 If the vehicle, having a weight approaching 1600 kilograms (3600 pounds) can be held, then the anchor is a good one.
-The anchor must be "bomber" or "bomb-proof."
+The anchor must be "unquestionably strong."